Azure-Samples/active-directory-xamarin-native-v2/MAUI/MauiAppWithBroker/ReadmeFiles/AboutTheCode.md

+#### Using the Windows Web Account Manager (WAM)

+This application is be able to authenticate users with the **Windows Web Account Manager** on machines using Windows 10 and above and does so by default.
+More information can be found [here](https://learn.microsoft.com/azure/active-directory/develop/scenario-desktop-acquire-token-wam)

+#### Using the Microsoft Authenticator app on iOS

+This application is be able to authenticate users with the **Microsoft Authenticator** for **iOS** which can be downloaded from the [App Store](https://apps.apple.com/ca/app/microsoft-authenticator/id983156458).
+When the user clicks sign in button they will be redirected to the **Microsoft Authenticator** application to provide their credentials.
+After this is successful they will be redirected to the main application.

+#### Using the Microsoft Authenticator app on Android

+This application is be able to authenticate users with the **Microsoft Authenticator** for **Android** which can be downloaded from the [Google Play Store](https://play.google.com/store/apps/details?id=com.azure.authenticator&gl=US).
+When the user clicks sign in button they will be redirected to the **Microsoft Authenticator** application to provide their credentials.
+After this is successful they will be redirected to the main application.

 ## About the code

 The structure of the solution is straightforward.
 All the application logic and UX reside in `MSALClient` folder.